 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Skidmore, Owings & Merrill LLP, headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-Although specific emissions data for the most recent year is not available, the firm has established clear reduction targets.
-By 2033, Skidmore, Owings & Merrill aims to achieve a 67% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions from a 2019 baseline.
-Additionally, the firm is committed to reducing Scope 3 emissions associated with the use of sold products by 64% per square metre of building floor area within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Skidmore, Owings & Merrill's commitment reflects a proactive approach to sustainability within the professional services sector, demonstrating leadership in addressing climate change through substantial emissions reductions.
+The firm has committed to a 67% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2033, using 2019 as the baseline year.
+Additionally, it aims to reduce Scope 3 emissions from the use of sold products by 64% per square metre of building floor area within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The commitments reflect a proactive approach to sustainability within the professional services sector, demonstrating Skidmore, Owings & Merrill's dedication to addressing climate change through measurable and science-based strategies.
+As of now, there is no specific emissions data available for the most recent year, but the firm’s long-term goals indicate a strong commitment to reducing its environmental impact.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Skidmore Owings And Merrill is committed to some reduction initiatives we track.
+Skidmore Owings And Merrill is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.